 There are two types of experimental error:

-Systematic errors affect accuracy whereas random errors affect reliability of experimental results.
+Systematic errors affect accuracy whereas random errors affect the reliability of experimental results.

 Systematic errors will shift measurements from their true value by the same amount or fraction and in the same direction all the time.
 These do not affect the reliability (since they’re always the same) but affect accuracy.
 These usually arise from problematic or incorrectly used equipment, e.g. poor calibration.

 Random errors will shift each measurement from its true value by a random amount and in a random direction.
 These will affect reliability (since they’re random) but may not affect the overall accuracy of a result.